Table of Contents

 What are the causes and risk factors associated with depression?

 There is no single cause behind the appearance of depression.
 However, there are several factors that can lead to depressive episodes.
-First, there is the genetic predisposition, which can increase the risk of developing depression by 50%.
+First, there is a genetic predisposition, which can increase the risk of developing depression by 50%.

 One can also experience changes in the levels of brain neurotransmitters, leading to mood disorders.
 Environmental, psychological and social factors are to blame as well.
 Head injuries, alcohol and drug consumption, as well as childhood trauma, can cause depressive episodes.